gantsign/development-environment/docs/_docs/user-guide.md

 ### Destroying the development environment

-Before you can rebuild you development environment you have to destroy your current one; make sure all your files are backed up outside the development environment before continuing.
+Before you can rebuild your development environment you have to destroy your current one; make sure all your files are backed up outside the development environment before continuing.